Slashgear/personal-blog/src/pages/resume.md

 Education
 ---------

-I have a degree in computer science engineering from the{' '} [University Polytechnic School of Lyon](https://polytech.univ-lyon1.fr/) {' '} since 2016.
-It is in this university, part of the{' '} [Claude Bernard University](https://www.univ-lyon1.fr/), that I have been invited to give various courses to Master 1 or 2.
+I have a degree in computer science engineering from the  [University Polytechnic School of Lyon](https://polytech.univ-lyon1.fr/) since 2016.
+It is in this university, part of the [Claude Bernard University](https://www.univ-lyon1.fr/), that I have been invited to give various courses to Master 1 or 2.